 Made Of Hinoki Cypress

-The Hinoki cypress is known as the luxury wood and has a variety of benefits -antibacterial and insect repellent.
+The Hinoki cypress is known as luxury wood and has a variety of benefits -antibacterial and insect repellent.
 Hinoki is often used in kitchen essentials such as lunch boxes, cutting boards, and sushi tools.
 As well as bathroom accessories and essential oils, Hinoki aroma gives a relaxing and different taste to Japanese Sake as a sake ware.

 Hinoki cypress is resistant to dirt and water, so it is relatively easy to clean.